tokenika/tokenika.github.io/content/Content2.md

 #### Contributing to EOS ecosystem

-We're creating both development tools for EOS, such as [TEOS](https://github.com/tokenika/teos), an alternative, cross-platform programming interface for EOS, as well as utility tools aimed to bootstrap the ecosystem: EOS Projects, EOS Explorer, EOS Faucet.
-Our long-term goal is to create a toolset similar to Ethereum's [Truffle Framework](http://truffleframework.com/).
+We're creating [TEOS](https://github.com/tokenika/teos), an alternative, cross-platform programming interface for EOS.
+Our long-term goal is to offer a toolset similar to Ethereum's [Truffle Framework](http://truffleframework.com/).

 #### Bringing businesses to EOS

-We offer consultancy services for companies considering building or migrating large-scale businesses to EOS.
+We do consultancy services for companies considering building or migrating large-scale businesses to EOS.
 We've been working with [Parsec Frontiers](http://parsecfrontiers.com/), [Builder Commerce](http://buildercommerce.com/), [Just Drive](http://justdrive.co/).

 #### Software house for EOS dApps